rjaber/FRTMProDesign/README.md

 - Open the sample model found in ./assets/models/OfficeModel.obj
 - Move around the 3D model using your mouse and WASD keys
 - Drag and Drop the Camera logo into desired location in the 3D world
-- The green frustom represents the camera's field of coverage
+- The green frustum represents the camera's field of coverage
 - Provide a more relevant name for the Camera on the left pane
 - On the left pane you can modify the Camera's FOVx (default 60) and Aspect Ratio (default 1.33)
 - Toggle the Show Full Coverage on the left pane to see the full view of a PTZ camera